ZENOxELITE/ShoeMaster/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-## Troubleshooting

-### Common Issues

-**Database Connection Issues**:
-- Verify DATABASE_URL format and credentials
-- Ensure MySQL server is running
-- Check firewall settings for database access

-**Build Issues**:
-- Run `npm install` to ensure all dependencies are installed
-- Check Node.js version (18+ required)
-- Clear node_modules and reinstall if needed

-**Port Issues**:
-- The application runs on port 5000 by default
-- Ensure port 5000 is not being used by another application

 ## License

 MIT License - Feel free to use this project for learning and development.